 - UW Study Abroad will review your program proposal and contact you if we have any questions.

-- We then send the proposal to the dean of your college or school for final approval.
+- We then send the proposal to the chair, administrator, and dean of the sponsoring department, college or school for approval.

-- If your proposal is approved, we will notify you and the program will move into the Student Recruitment & Application phase of the planning process.
+- If your proposal is approved, we will notify you and the program will move into the Recruitment phase of the planning process.